plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 rename-vec ρ (M ∷ Ms) = rename ρ M ∷ rename-vec ρ Ms
 ```

+With the `rename` function in hand, we can define the `exts` function
+on substitutions.
 ```
 exts : (Id → Term) → (Id → Term)
 exts σ 0      =  ` 0
 exts σ (suc x)  =  rename suc (σ x)
 ```

+We define `subst` mutually with the auxilliary `subst-vec` function,
+which is needed in the case for records.
 ```
 subst-vec : (Id → Term) → ∀{n} → Vec Term n → Vec Term n